Codecov integration

 test_report: test-results/flutter.json

-Codecov uses a separate upload tool to make it easy to upload coverage reports to Codecov for processing. cURL request changes depending on what build machine is used:
+Codecov uses a separate upload tool to make it easy to upload coverage reports to Codecov for processing.
+Depending on the build machine type, add the corresponding script to your codemagic.yaml file:

 curl -Os https://uploader.codecov.io/latest/macos/codecov